-The Nominated Governor for safeguarding in school is Mr Barry Thorndyke and Rev. Sue Boyce.
-They are responsible for liaising with the Head Teacher and Designated Safeguarding Lead over all matters regarding child protection issues.
+The Nominated Governor for safeguarding in school is (put name here).
+They are responsible for liaising with the Head Teacher / Principal and Designated Safeguarding Lead over all matters regarding child protection issues.
 The role is strategic rather than operational - they will not be involved in concerns about individual pupils/students.